+- Maximum Score

+- If two judges have the contest + 15, then the contest is stopped in the interest of both competitors.

-- Winner by points - Winner by disqualification of the opponent
+- Winner by points

+- Winner by disqualification of the opponent

-In difficult cases, the referee may also call out a disqualification without having given a warning beforehand, but only after having consulted the side Judges.
+- in difficult cases, the referee may also call out a disqualification without having given a warning beforehand, but only after having consulted his Judges.